dcunited001/dcunited001.github.io/_posts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

     more ways than simply your time-out when respawning.
     - even though its far from realistic, the impacts to strategy from dps-vs-alt add depth to both to the game and the metagame

+- The "OP" as a means of self-censorship and censorship by groupthink
+  - it's very annoying to have people get off point, especially when they're trying to derail a discussion. but it's also annoying to have people "police" the OP.
+    - for social norms, extreme compulsion for adherence to and deviation from them can ...
+      - social norms can be used. sociopaths are notorious for "using" the system, including the procedures or subtleties of society's institutions and the unwritten rules of social norms
+  - some people have reach on social media. others don't..
+    - everyone gains value when the discussion stays on point. that's obvious.
+      - however, by limiting the informational range of the discussion and the direction or spectral content of arguments,

 - another overwatch point (move to different article) -